simgrid/simgrid/docs/source/Tutorial_Model-checking.rst

    [Tremblay:server:(1) 0.000000] (...)
 Assertion value_got == 3 failed
    (more output ignored)

+If it fails with the error ``[root/CRITICAL] Could not wait for the model-checker.``, you need to explicitly add the PTRACE capability to your docker.
+Restart your docker with the additional parameter ``--cap-add SYS_PTRACE``.

-So this is it, it works: Mc SimGrid successfully triggers the bug.
-Looking closer at the output, it can be split in several parts:
+At the end, it works: Mc SimGrid successfully triggers the bug.
+But the produced output is somewhat long and hairy.
+Don't worry, we will now read it together.
+It can be split in several parts:

 - First, you have some information coming from the application.